 - The forceps will be applied gently one at a time to each side of the baby’s head.

-- If the baby is not facing downwards, then the doctor will rotate the baby using the forceps.
+- If the baby is not facing downwards, then the doctor might rotate the baby using the forceps.

 Note: If the baby is not moving even after three contractions or pulls using forceps, then the doctor may recommend a c-section.